ctcodie/MathHammer/README.md

 # Bugs
 * Reroll ones to wound is causing more wounds than straight reroll
-* Some weapons get 2d6 shots or 2d6 damage

 # ToDo
 * Add validation on inputs